ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/README.md

 NSG & Firewall Rules – Manage inbound and outbound traffic securely.

-RDP Access – Only your public IP is allowed for remote desktop login.
+RDP Access – Only my public IP is allowed for remote desktop login.

 NIC Association – Attach the NSG to your VM’s network interface.